Ibn Arabi: Return south

 In 1206, Ibn Arabi visited Jerusalem, Mecca, and Egypt.
 It was the first time that he had passed through Syria, visiting Aleppo and Damascus.

-Later in 1207, he returned to Mecca where he continued to study and write, spending his time with his friend Abū Shujā bin Rustem and family, including Niẓām.
+In 1207, he returned to Mecca, where he continued to study and write, spending his time with his friend Abū Shujā bin Rustam and family, including Niẓām.

-The next four to five years of Ibn Arabi's life were spent in these lands and he also kept traveling and holding reading sessions of his works in his presence.
+The next four to five years of Ibn Arabi's life were spent in these lands.
+He also kept traveling and holding reading sessions of his works in his presence.